 - Certain deductions were extended for another year, including the tuition and fees deduction for education and educator expenses.

-- To help prevent fraud, taxpayers who received an identity protection PIN from the IRS must enter it when signing their return.
+- To help prevent fraud, taxpayers who received an identity protection PIN from the IRS were required to enter it when signing their return.

-- The mailing addresses for paper returns changed in several states, so filers must check the updated instructions.
+- The mailing addresses for paper returns changed in several states, so filers needed to check the updated instructions.

 - Standard mileage rates were revised.
 Business travel remained deductible at 55.5 cents per mile, while medical and moving mileage decreased to 23 cents per mile.